Variable electro-optic shearing interferometry for ultrafast single-photon-level pulse characterization: Theory

 with the averages $\langle.\rangle_{\varphi}$ taken over a uniform distribution of $\varphi$.

-Note that the factor $1/2$ arises from the phase averaging and limits the maximal visibility for coherent states. \paragraph{} Examplary spectrograms $|\ssym_{\et(t)}(\mu,\tau)|^{2}$ of a Gaussian pulse with quadratic and cubic spectral phase components has been depicted in Fig.~\ref{fig:chirp}.
+Note that the factor $1/2$ arises from the phase averaging and limits the maximal visibility for coherent states. \paragraph{} Exemplary spectrograms $|\ssym_{\et(t)}(\mu,\tau)|^{2}$ of a Gaussian pulse with quadratic and cubic spectral phase components has been depicted in Fig.~\ref{fig:chirp}.
 Note that this particular form of spectrograms allows unambiguous determination of the quadratic phase sign, similarly to the FROG technique.
+Finally, let us note that if the phase could be stabilized long-term, then the fringe measurements from Sec.
+2.2 can still be applied for very weak single-photon level light, or for instance quantum states of light such as single photons.